Kenny Dichter: Wheels Up

-A few years after the sale of Marquis Jets, Dichter re-entered the private aviation industry by founding Wheels Up.
+A few years after the sale of Marquis Jet, Dichter re-entered the private aviation industry by founding Wheels Up.
 Rather than a fractional card program, Wheels Up is a membership-based business that charges users per flight hour without spending requirements or time commitments.
+In July 2021, Wheels Up became the first private-aviation company to publicly trade on the New York Stock Exchange.